Parliamentary.ai

 Overview

-The Sentencing (Pre-consolidation Amendments) Bill aims to amend existing sentencing laws in England and Wales to prepare for a future consolidation of all sentencing legislation.
-This involves making changes to ensure a smooth transition to the new consolidated legislation and addresses inconsistencies across various acts.
+The Sentencing (Pre-consolidation Amendments) Bill aims to amend existing sentencing laws in England and Wales to prepare for a future consolidation of sentencing legislation.
+It addresses inconsistencies and makes minor changes to facilitate a more streamlined and coherent sentencing framework.

 Description